bitovi/react-to-web-component/README.md

 `react-to-webcomponent`:

-- Should work in all modern browsers.
-(I haven't tested yet).
+- Works in all modern browsers.
+(Edge needs a [customElements polyfill](https://github.com/webcomponents/polyfills/tree/master/packages/custom-elements)).
 - Is `1.11KB` minified and gzipped.

 ## Basic Use